Sharpmark1/Getting-Rusty/ReadMe.md

 # Getting Rusty 🦀

-This repository is a sandbox for experimenting Rust
+This repository is a sandbox for experimenting with Rust

 ## Contents
 - Simple Student Data